PDOK/data.labs.pdok.nl/publications/SDWBP-Kadaster.md

 ### [Best Practice 11: Provide information on the changing nature of spatial things](https://www.w3.org/TR/sdw-bp/#desc-changing-properties)

 #### Conformance statement
-Does not conform, mostly.
+Does not conform, mostly: but for some datasets (BAG, BRK, BRT) changes are recorded as material history in Linked Data.

 ### [Best Practice 12: Expose spatial data through 'convenience APIs'](https://www.w3.org/TR/sdw-bp/#convenience-apis)

 #### Conformance statement
-Mostly does not conform, with a few exceptions
+Mostly does not conform, with a few exceptions: BAG, BRK and BRT have JSON REST APIs available.

 ### [Best Practice 13: Include spatial metadata in dataset metadata](https://www.w3.org/TR/sdw-bp/#spatial-info-dataset-metadata)

 #### Conformance statement
-Conforms, through metadata records in the [national geo register](https://nationaalgeoregister.nl)
+Conforms, through metadata records in the [national geo register](https://nationaalgeoregister.nl).

 ### [Best Practice 14: Describe the positional accuracy of spatial data](https://www.w3.org/TR/sdw-bp/#desc-accuracy)

 #### Conformance statement
-Does not conform
+Does not conform: this information is not available externally for any data set.